ccwinch/live-streaming-tech-notes/src/hardware.md

 Notes:
 * (Not shown) Audio input from the sound system feeds via [XLR connectors](https://en.wikipedia.org/wiki/XLR_connector) through the connection panel in the portable rack to the video switcher.

+### Camera 2 Alternative Positioning

+In some situations (e.g. weddings) it is useful to position camera 2 on the stage (e.g. facing the couple being married).

+To do this:
+* Get a long SDI and a long ethernet cable from the livestreaming box in the store room.
+* Using the ladder (often kept in the store room), plug these leads into the sockets on the column near the band.
+(Opposite the pillar where camera 3 plugs in.)
+* Put camera 2 on the stage and run the cables across the floor and onto the stage.
+* Be careful to use a cable trip protector and sand bags to avoid a trip hazard.
+* At the back of the live streaming cabinet, unplug the "camera 2" SDI cable from the "input 2" socket and plug the "camera L" SDI cable into that socket.
+Then unplug the "camera 2" ethernet cable from the "3 cam R" socket and plug the "camera L" ethernet cable into that socket.
+* Afterwards, please be sure to reverse these steps so we are good for the usual Sunday setup.

 ### Blackmagic video assist 7" 12G HDR

 The "scope" that's in the live streaming desk drawer can be used as a high quality monitor or viewfinder, as a "scope" for setting colour and white balance etc., and even to record to SD card or external drive.